PELAB-LiU/Text2VQL/dataset_construction/README.md

 python generate_final_dataset.py
 ```

-Two files will be generated: `final_dataset.jsonl` (dataset in a jsonl format) and
+Four files will be generated: `final_dataset.jsonl` (full dataset in a jsonl format),
-`../results/profiles/final_dataset.csv` (dataset in a csv format).
+`../results/profiles/final_dataset.csv` (dataset in a csv format), `train.jsonl` (training split in jsonl format),
+and `test.jsonl` (training split in jsonl format).
 The csv will be used in the results phase.
+The training and testing splits can be used in the fine-tuning step.

 ## The dataset generated for the Text2VQL paper